 It is unclear from the information you supplied whether your organization must adhere to the terms of the Gratuity Act, of 1972, and this has to be further assessed in light of more facts.

 Query: Despite moving back to India in July 2022, I work for a US firm and receive a salary in the US account, even though I have been a US citizen for 17 years.
 How can I benefit from the DTAA on my salary earned before August?
-Do I require to file taxes in India on my salary earned before August or only after August?
+Do I need to file taxes in India on my salary earned before August or only after August?

 Solution: There are 3 kinds of residential status in India: Resident and Ordinarily Resident (ROR), Resident but Not Ordinarily Resident (RNOR), and Non-Resident (NR).